-There’s no denying that the northwest hills of Connecticut and the Berkshires of Massachusetts are areas of tremendous beauty and have been vacation destinations for at one time it was the railroad that brought people to the region for fun and relax today it’s an easy car ride to get there.
-The nostalgia of riding the rails is being kept alive — thanks the Berkshire Scenic Railway Museum.
+There’s no denying that the northwest hills of Connecticut and the Berkshires of Massachusetts are areas of tremendous beauty and have been vacation destinations at one time it was the railroad that brought people to the region for fun and relaxation today it’s an easy car ride to get there.
+The nostalgia of riding the rails is being kept alive — thanks to the Berkshire Scenic Railway Museum.

 The Lenox Station museum and grounds will be open every Saturday between May 29 and September 4, from 10:00 a.m. to 2:00 p.m.
 Come for a personal tour of our restored train station, featuring exhibits and displays of historic railroad equipment.
 Enjoy a short “Lenox Jitney” train ride from one end of our museum grounds to another, and inquire about riding in the cab of the locomotive!
 Click here for more historical information on the Lenox Station.